 It is possible that H, -M or F is larger than E simply because they could cancel one another, which results in a smaller E. Therefore, this approach can reveal much more information on error characteristics by looking at individual components, instead of merely the total error.

 In the calculation of the above categorical metrics, as well as in the error decomposition approach, the precipitation and no-precipitation threshold is assumed to be 0.1 mm h-1.
-This threshould has been applied in many previous studies (e.g. [13]).
+This threshold has been applied in many previous studies (e.g. [13]).
 If the precipitation rate is below 0.1 mm h-1, it is considered not precipitating.
-The selection of this threshold is rather subjective, but the results are relatively robust, which is demostrated when other thresholds (0.0, 0.2, 0.5, 1.0 mm h-1) are also selected for the test.
+The selection of this threshold is rather subjective, but the results are relatively robust, which is demonstrated when other thresholds (0.0, 0.2, 0.5, 1.0 mm h-1) are also selected for the test.
 The trace precipitation below the threshold of 0.1 mm h-1 is not very important in meteorological and hydrological applications.
 It only accounts for 1.5%, 0.3%, 3.1% of total precipitation for MRMS, 3B42 and IMERG, respectively, which will be discussed in Section 4.4.
 The threshold of 0.1 mm h-1 is below the minimum detectable precipitation rates of remote sensors on ground radars and satellites.
 It is common to consider a threshold to eliminate spurious light precipitation caused by different instruments and retrieval algorithms [12,15].

 4. Results and Analysis